 Rocksteady’s Batman Arkham games are undisputedly in the very top tier of superhero games, but which of the series is best?
 Asylum or City?
 Well, neither actually: it’s Arkham Knight.

 Yes, yes, we know it launched in an absolute state on PC and it took an absurdly long time to fix, but now it’s playable it absolutely deserves the crown.
 Of all the Arkham games, Knight is the one that feels most like a Batman comic.
+Batman gets the opportunity to flex his excellent detective game skills in Arkham Knight, allowing you to view the world through the eyes of a genius.
 Rather than attempting to crowbar every villain into the story like a conveyor belt of evil, the final game in the series focuses on Scarecrow and the mysterious Arkham Knight.
 This results in a more fundamentally satisfying plot, and really demonstrates Rocksteady’s writing talent when it comes to twists – even if they were entirely expected.

 The Arkham games focus entirely on the exploits of the Caped Crusader, but what of the man beneath the cowl?
 The moral quandaries of Bruce Wayne are the territory of Telltale in their retelling of the Batman universe.

-Over two seasons so far, Telltale’s Batman has explored the nature of Wayne’s dual personality, and his obligations to the city of Gotham.
+Over five episodes, Telltale’s Batman has explored the nature of Wayne’s dual personality and his obligations to the city of Gotham.
 Several points of the story demand that you choose between sending Bruce or Batman to a situation: essentially a choice between social influence or terrifying violence.
 As Bruce, such a situation plays out in the traditional Telltale formal: multiple dialogue choices and timed responses, with the wrong answers potentially leading to disaster.
-As Batman, the game riffs more on his role as a detective than a Knight, using his gadgets to analyse evidence and intellect to connect clues.
+As Batman, the adventure game riffs more on his role as a detective than a Knight, using his gadgets to analyze evidence and intellect to connect clues.

 No, don’t laugh.
 We’re well aware that X-Men Origins: Wolverine – The Movie isn’t only the worst X-Men movie, it’s one of the worst superhero movies ever made.
-X-Men Origins: Wolverine – The Game, on the other hand is somehow fantastic.
-It’s a third-person action-brawler that finally allows Wolverine to cut loose and get proper bloody, with plenty of brutal kills that send limbs flying.
+X-Men Origins: Wolverine – The Game, on the other hand, is somehow fantastic.
+It’s a third-person action-brawler that finally allows Wolverine to cut loose and get properly bloody, with plenty of brutal kills that send limbs flying.

 It’s adult and messy in a way that the movie series didn’t get until Logan, and even then that only shows us the older Wolverine – slower and pensive.
 In this game we get Wolverine in his prime, carving up enemy soldiers like a wild animal, his full power under your control at last.
 At one point he pulls a helicopter pilot out of his seat and uses the chopper’s blades to cut the guy’s head off.
 There’s nothing that cool, or horrifying, in the movie.